How we help parents

 5. Try not to make arrangements on their behalf.

-6. Criticize your child's behaviour not your child.
+6. Criticise your child's behaviour not your child.

 7. Let your child feel they have control over their situation by allowing them to make choices as often as possible.